tangollama/cis411_lab3/labreports/LAB.md

 # Step 5: Explore your performance data
 * What are your observations regarding the performance of this application?
+The performance varies by query.
+Most seemed to perform in less than half a second, but one in particular seems take incredibly long
 * Is performance even or uneven?
+Even mostly, with a few variations, until I reach the query for orders("everything")
-* Between queries and mutations, what requests are less performant?
+* Between queries and mutations, what requests are less performant? because of the query for "everything", queries are less performant
-* Among the less performant requests, which ones are the most problematic?
+* Among the less performant requests, which ones are the most problematic? orders("everything") is the least efficient orders("pa") (where "pa" is searched in all fields) is ineficient as well.
+This seems to be because it is not limiting its search to the location field.
 # Step 6: Diagnosing an issue based on telemetry data

+I talked with you about this where I could see some data but not specifics on new relic.
+I never did get it to work.
+I'll do my best to  answer anyway based on what we went over in class.
+We went over the trace for the "everything" query, so I will look into that.

 * Within the transactions you're examining, what segment(s) took the most time?
 * Using New Relic, identify and record the least performant request(s).
+//not possible with my error
 * Using the Transaction Trace capability in New Relic, identify which segment(s) in that request permiatation is/are the most problematic and record your findings.

+It looks like orders for ("everything") pulls all the entities it needs initially, but then loops through each entity and queries it again to add an account (loadOrder), making for O(n) queries where n is the total number of stored entities.

 * Recommend a solution for improving the performance of those most problematic request(s) / permiatation(s).
+I found that "everything" is a designation that can be found in items.type and items.label.
+First, remove the O(n) loadOrder function call.
+Next, modify the query so that it only searches in two locations, items.type and items.label, for each order, since other locations like the id are highly unlikely to have "everything" in them.
+In this way, the function is not very similar to the one we are using to search for bagel types.

 # Step 7: Submitting a Pull Request
 _Note: No lab notes required._